GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 ## Customizations

-Most of the variables (e.g. `billing_account` and `organization`) are only used to input actual values and should be self-explanatory.
+Most variables (e.g. `billing_account` and `organization`) are only used to input actual values and should be self-explanatory.
 The only meaningful customizations that apply here are groups, and IAM roles.

 ### Group names